echoedinvoker/vue/9-dive-comp/113-named-slot/memo.md

 ![Alt v-slot:default](pic/04.jpg)

-- We can also write codes that specify the default slot, which can increase readability.
+- We can also write codes that specify the default slot, which can increase readability and not mandatory.